Last reviewed: March 2026

 Helping your child rewrite their own story

-Narrative therapy is built on a powerful insight: we are not our problems.
-Children often get stuck in identities defined by their struggles—the “anxious kid,” the “angry kid,” the “difficult kid.”
-Narrative therapy helps separate the person from the problem, creating space for a child to see themselves as someone who has a challenge, not someone who is the challenge.
+Narrative therapy starts with a simple but powerful idea: we are not our problems.
+Kids often get stuck thinking of themselves as the “anxious kid” or the “angry kid” or the “difficult kid.”
+Narrative therapy separates the person from the problem, so a child can see themselves as someone who has a challenge, not someone who is the challenge.

 In HeroMe stories, the hero is always more than their struggle.
-They have strengths, curiosities, relationships, and a rich inner world.
-The challenge is something they encounter and learn to navigate—it does not define them.
-Over 12 chapters, children absorb the idea that they are the author of their own story, not a character trapped in someone else's script.
+They have strengths, curiosities, friendships, and a full inner world.
+The challenge is something they run into and learn to handle—it doesn't define who they are.
+Over 12 chapters, children pick up something important: they're the author of their own story, not a character stuck in someone else's.

 Bibliotherapy

-Bibliotherapy—the practice of using stories to help people process emotions—is the foundation of everything we do.
-It works through three natural stages: identification (the child sees themselves in the character), catharsis (the child processes emotions safely through the character), and insight (the child internalizes new coping strategies from the character's journey).
+Bibliotherapy—using stories to help people work through emotions—is the foundation of everything we do.
+It works through three natural stages: identification (your child sees themselves in the character), catharsis (they process emotions safely through the character), and insight (they internalize new coping tools from the character's journey).

-What makes HeroMe's approach different is personalization.
-Traditional bibliotherapy asks you to find a book that roughly matches your child's situation.
-We build a story that precisely mirrors it.
-The identification stage becomes almost instantaneous when the character lives in your child's bedroom with your child's stuffed animal.
+What makes HeroMe different is personalization.
+Traditional bibliotherapy means finding a book that sort of matches your child's situation.
+We build a story that mirrors it closely.
+The identification stage happens almost instantly when the character lives in your child's bedroom and hugs your child's stuffed animal.

 Read our full guide on bibliotherapy and the research behind it